vita-student-projects/DLAV_mohamed_and_Nael_final_project/README.md

 ## Model architecture
 We are using the exact same architecture as in Phase 2, except we do not rely on depth maps anymore.

-### Augmentations and post-processing
+### Augmentations
 * **Rotation removed**
   - Waypoints are in real-world coordinates, e.g. meters; image is in a different geometry with perspective.
-  - Initially, we tried applying a corresponding 2-D rotation to the waypoints, but results were still inconsistent.
+  - Initially, we tried applying a corresponding 2-D rotation to the waypoints (here, we also tried predicting the third dimension of the future trajectory as well;
+    it was relevant, since the dimension was no longer constant because of the rotation), but results were still inconsistent.
   - After a true 3-D rotation **X changes while Z stays constant**, so u = X/Z (formula is up to a constant) changes, where (u: horizontal position in image pixel-coordinates., X: horizontal position in real-world coordinates, Z: depth (axis perpendicular to the image plane))
   - Rotating only the 2-D image keeps the same pixels (i.e. u stays constant in the rotated basis), therefore image and waypoints no longer line up.